Growth-Kinetics/diffmem_sample_memory/memories/people/dr_lanyon.md

 /START
 ### ⏳ **Timeline & Key Events** [Strength: High]
 *   **January 8th:** Dines with Mr. Utterson at Dr. Jekyll's home.
 The three are together and appear as "inseparable friends" from the old days, marking a brief reconciliation.

+*   **January 9th:** Receives a desperate, registered letter from Jekyll.
+Following its instructions, he breaks into Jekyll's cabinet, retrieves a drawer containing chemicals and a notebook, and at midnight, admits a messenger—Mr. Hyde—to his consulting room.
 *   **Mid-January (after the 15th):** Visited by Utterson.
 Lanyon's appearance is drastically altered.
 He has his "death-warrant written legibly upon his face," suffering from a "deep-seated terror of the mind."
-*   **The Shock:** Lanyon states, "I have had a shock... and I shall never recover."
-This event is the direct cause of his fatal decline and the final severing of his relationship with Jekyll.
+*   **The Shock (The Transformation):** In his consulting room, Lanyon witnesses Hyde mix the retrieved chemicals and drink the resulting potion.
+He watches in terror as Hyde transforms into Dr. Henry Jekyll.
+This "prodigy that would stagger the unbelief of Satan" shatters Lanyon's rational worldview.
+Jekyll then provides a verbal confession that sickens Lanyon's soul and seals his fate.
+Lanyon describes the experience: "My life is shaken to its roots; sleep has left me; the deadliest terror sits by me at all hours of the day and night."
 *   **Death:** Dies less than a fortnight after his conversation with Utterson.
-*   **Posthumous Letter:** Leaves a letter for Utterson, to be opened upon the death or disappearance of Dr. Jekyll.
-This narrative is revealed to be the first key to the mystery, as Jekyll's final note to Utterson explicitly instructs him to "first read the narrative which Lanyon... was to place in your hands" before reading Jekyll's own confession.
+*   **Posthumous Letter:** Leaves a detailed narrative for Utterson, to be opened upon the death or disappearance of Dr. Jekyll.
+This letter recounts the events of January 9th: receiving Jekyll's plea, retrieving the drawer of chemicals, the arrival of Mr. Hyde, and the horrifying transformation of Hyde into Jekyll.
+It is the first concrete piece of evidence that solves the mystery, revealing the direct link between the two identities.
 /END ⏳ **Timeline & Key Events**

 /START